 Crimes that would otherwise be reportable but are reported to a licensed mental health counselor or pastoral counselor — in the context of a privileged (confidential) communication — are not subject to the timely warning requirement.
 A warning will not be issued if an incident has occurred but the threat has been removed.
 If, for example, a Clery Act crime has been committed and the suspect has been taken into custody, the college need not issue a timely warning; in such a case, however, the college may still choose to issue a communication in an effort to broaden awareness or dispel inaccurate rumors.

-If at any time you feel you need support on a confidential basis, resources are available.
 A number of trained individuals on campus can speak with you confidentially with no obligation to file a report with the Title IX Coordinator or Campus Safety.
 They will not share your information unless you ask them to do so.
 They are available to listen, offer support, discuss options and connect you to other resources.
 These on-campus Confidential Resources include: